digininja/burp_collab_scripts/README.md

 ## Automatic Collaborator Upgrade

 I often end up multiple releases of Collaborator behind just because I forget to keep my eye on the releases and so created this script to automate keeping it up to date for me.
-It is inspired by an original script by @flakpaket but any bugs are mine, not his.
+It is inspired by an original script by [flakpaket](https://github.com/flakpaket) but any bugs are mine, not his.

 The script is `check_collab_version.sh` and to use it you can either place it in the path or in the directory with the Collaborator jar file.
 Once there, make it executable.